liquidinstruments/moku-examples/docs/api/reference/awg/generate_waveform.md

           mokugo: 1e-3 to 10e6
           mokulab: 1e-3 to 10e6
           mokupro: 1e-3 to 250e6
+          mokudelta: 1e-3 to 2e9 (On Moku:Delta platform, sample rates over 625MSa/s are limited to ±500mV)
       type: number
       unit: Hz
     - default: null
-      description: Waveform peak-to-peak amplitude (For Moku:Pro, the output voltage is limited to -1V to 1V with a sample rate of 1.25GSa/s)
+      description: Waveform peak-to-peak amplitude (For Moku:Pro, the output voltage is limited to -1V to 1V with a sample rate of 1.25GSa/s.
+For Moku:Delta, the output voltage is limited to ±500mV with sample rates over 625MSa/s)
       name: amplitude
       param_range: 4e-3 to 10
       type: number